Kappa-Dev/KappaTools/docs/tutorial.rst

   It is worth noting that the agents must be in the same order on both sides of the arrow signs.
 If not, the simulator would replace them with what we told it, thereby effectively degrading the original copies and injecting fresh ones.

-If agents were connected to the original copies, they would not be connected to the fresh ones.
+  For example, agents connected to the original copies would not be bound to the new ones.
 If the original agents had sites in states not mentioned in the rule, they would be replaced with agents whose sites would be in the default state.